 “I’m often asked if I’m afraid I’ll run out of things to paint.
 That could never happen…My biggest fear is not having enough time in my life to paint all the things that interest me.” — Roland Lee

-Roland has been featured in “Western Art Collector Magazine”, “The Artist’s Magazine,” “Western Art and Architecture Magazine”, and “Art West” magazine.
-His is paintings have appeared on the cover the LDS “Ensign” magazine.
+Roland’s paintings have been featured in “American Watercolor Weekly”, “Plein Air Magazine,” “Western Art Collector Magazine”, “Southwest Art”, “The Artist’s Magazine,” “Western Art and Architecture Magazine”, and “Art West” magazine.
+His paintings have appeared on the cover the LDS “Ensign” magazine.

-He is included in the books, “Art of the National Parks,” “Splash 11, Best of Watercolor” from Northlight Books, “Century of Sanctuary: Art of Zion National Park”, “Painting in Watercolor, the indispensable guide” from Quarto Press, “Contemporary Western Artists” by Peggy and Harold Samuels, “Painters of Utah’s Canyons and Deserts”by Donna Poulton and Vern Swanson, “Artists of Utah”, by Swanson, and “McKittrick’s Guide to Fine Art.”
+He is featured in the books, “The River Flows – Watercolors of the American West,” “Discovering Zion, A Pictorial Guide to Zion National Park”, “Art of the National Parks,” “Splash 11, Best of Watercolor” from Northlight Books, “Century of Sanctuary: Art of Zion National Park”, “Painting in Watercolor, the indispensable guide” from Quarto Press, “Contemporary Western Artists” by Peggy and Harold Samuels, “Painters of Utah’s Canyons and Deserts”by Donna Poulton and Vern Swanson, “Artists of Utah”, by Swanson, and “McKittrick’s Guide to Fine Art.”

 Above: Conte portrait painting of Roland Lee by Del Parson